sigsep/open-unmix-pytorch/README.md

 ## Separation

 Since PyTorch currently lacks an invertible STFT, the synthesis is performed in numpy.
-For inference, we rely on an implementation of a multichannel Wiener filter, that is a very popular way of filtering multichannel audio for several applications, notably speech enhancement and source separation.
+For inference, we rely on [an implementation](https://github.com/sigsep/norbert) of a multichannel Wiener filter that is a very popular way of filtering multichannel audio for several applications, notably speech enhancement and source separation.
 The `norbert` module assumes to have some way of estimating power-spectrograms for all the audio sources (non-negative) composing a mixture.

 ## Getting started